 Their designs and passion to keep original elements of old houses is so rare in the renovation game that I can’t help but root for them to succeed.
 I miss the show already!

 One of my favorite shows is definitely Fixer Upper.
 Partly because I’m from Texas, and partly because Joanna and Chip are such a trip to watch.
-They even have a new book out telling all about their story.
+They even have a book, The Magnolia Story, telling all about their story.
 Her designs are almost always stunning, but she does have a real addiction to what she calls “shiplap.”

 The only problem is that rarely is the wood she calls shiplap actually shiplap!
-I’ve noticed more of my clients recently asking about shiplap, if their house has it, or can they incorporate it somehow.
+Not that you can tell on the television screen.
+I’ve noticed my clients recently asking about shiplap, if their house has it, or can they incorporate it somehow.
 And I always have to ask “Do you watch Fixer Upper?”